blukatdevelopment/UnchainedWorldsOld/basic_edition/player_handbook.md

 | 12    | Free attack if a melee attack misses you by 5+    |

 ## Great Weapons
-Improve with weapons like greataxes, greatswords, and greatclubs.
 Roll on the table below.

 | 2d6   | Effect                                            |
 |:------|:--------------------------------------------------|